Campbell Rose

 Campbell Alan Rose (born 7 November 1964) was the Chief Executive of VicTrack, the Victorian state government statutory authority responsible for managing the state's railway and tram based assets.
-Previously, he served as Chief Executive for Stralliance Developments and Watersun Homes, a Melbourne-based development and construction company.
+Previously, he was Chief Executive for Stralliance Developments and Watersun Homes, a Melbourne-based development and construction company.

 Campbell was previously the Chief Executive of the for a period of more than 8 years, after returning to Melbourne from Brisbane where he was running the 2001 Goodwill Games as Chief Executive.

 Campbell is an accomplished sailor and was an Australian Olympian (yachting).

 Education

 In 1985, Rose received his Bachelor of Applied Science (Hons) Degree in Physical Education and Recreation from the Victoria University of Technology.
 In 2005, he was bestowed with an Honorary Doctorate by Victoria University for Sports Achievements in the western region of Melbourne including his services to sport, sports administration and the community.

 Rose completed his HSC at Melbourne Grammar School in 1982.